aristanetworks/avd/ansible_collections/arista/avd/roles/anta_runner/README.md

 !!! warning
     Not all ANTA tests currently support expanded results.
 For tests that do not support this feature yet, the report will display the standard aggregated result regardless of this setting.

+`anta_report_custom_field`: Controls whether the `custom_field` column is generated in the Markdown report.

+!!! info
+    ANTA test definitions can include an arbitrary string in the `custom_field` input that will be added to the test result.

 ```yaml
 # In the playbook
 - name: Run ANTA